DreamBNC/znc/README.md

 - users   - This is per-user data and mainly contains just a moddata directory.

-## WZNC's config file
+## DreamZNC's config file

 This file shouldn't be too hard too understand.
-An explanation of all the items can be found on the [Configuration](http://wiki.znc.in/Configuration)-Page.
+An explanation of all the items can be found on the upstream wiki's [Configuration](http://wiki.znc.in/Configuration)-Page.
-**Warning: better not to edit config, while ZNC is running.** Use  the [webadmin] and [controlpanel] modules instead.
+**Warning: better not to edit config, while DreamZNC is running.** Use  the [webadmin] and [controlpanel] modules instead.

 [webadmin]:http://wiki.znc.in/Webadmin